-It’s possible to get some out of the figure’s backgrounds, too, if you get real close.
+It’s possible to get some out of the figure’s backgrounds, too, if you get really close.

 However, bear in mind that the lens does not have image stabilization.

-The lens’s build quality is based around a metal mount, which is nice and solid but not weather sealed.
+The lens’s build quality is based on a metal mount, which is nice and solid but not weather sealed.

 The rest is made of good quality plastics, making it feel solid enough but not too big or heavy.